I have been concentrating on William Higgs dolls. My goal is to create

 kiln fused glass.

-right is not attributed to William Higgs, the sensitivity of carving
+right of Lady Clapham is not attributed to William Higgs, the sensitivity of carving

 around the lips and the manner in which the eyes are painted leave

-little doubt that she is a, perhaps earlier, Higgs doll..
+little doubt that she is perhaps an earlier, Higgs doll..
 Note her

 adorable short arms and rather large hands..